PenghuiDu/penghui-website/content/authors/admin/_index.md

 first_name: Penghui
 email: duph2020@mail.sustech.edu.cn
 ---
+🥳Aloha!
 My name is Penghui Du, I am a senior at the Southern University of Science and Technology, majoring in Intelligent Medical Engineering.
 I’m currently a undergraduate research assistant at Martinos Center for Biomedical Imaging in Harvard Medical School.

-I am a huge enthusiast of programming, which uses concise logic to dictate system operations.
-I believe that our complex brains may also function according to an intricate, yet elegant, 'code' that enables our incredible cognitive abilities.
-Propelled by this notion, I am eager to delve into the field of computational and cognitive neuroscience, aiming to uncover the 'code' underpinning our brains.
+I love programming, and I believe our brains also function according to an intricate, yet elegant, 'code' that enables our incredible cognitive abilities.
+Propelled by this notion, I am eager to delve into the field of computational and cognitive neuroscience, aiming to uncover the underpinning 'code' that explains our mind and behaviour.

-Outside of my academic interests, I enjoy cooking, jogging, and traveling.
-I also have a keen interest in digital products and enjoy experimenting with computer modifications.
+Outside of my academic interests, I enjoy cooking, jogging, and travelling.